-Add a little of the water and stir to make a smooth paste.
+Add the water to the flour, a little at a time, stirring to make a smooth paste.

-Stir the batter then spoon some into the pan, smoothing it out to form a circle 15cm/6” in diameter.
+OR for smaller wraps, pour a quarter of the batter into the pan smoothing it into a circle 15cm/6” in diameter.

 Cook over a medium heat for 2–3 minutes as the surface starts to change colour and the edges start to lift.

-Turn the flatbread over and cook the other side.
+Turn the tortilla wrap over and cook the other side for 1-2 minutes.

-Remove the cooked flatbread to a plate and cover with foil to stop it drying out.
+Transfer the tortilla wrap to a plate and cover with foil to stop it drying out.

 Best eaten on the day of making.